doragasu/mw-api/README.md

 The `util` module contains general purpose functions and macros not fitting in the other modules, such as `ip_validate()` to check if a string is a valid IP address, `str_to_uint8()` to convert a string to an 8-bit number, etc.

 The other modules (`loop`, `mpool`, `megawifi`) are covered in depth below.

+There is also a `json` module wich includes `jsmn` library along with some helper functions to parse JSON formatted strings.
+Please read `jsmn` documentation to learn how its tokenizer works.

 ### Loop module